syncfusion-content/blazor-docs/blazor/accessibility.md

 # Accessibility in Blazor

-The Syncfusion JavaScript UI controls follows WAI-ARIA accessibility standard by default.
+The Syncfusion&reg; JavaScript UI controls follows WAI-ARIA accessibility standard by default.
 This enables you to build accessible web application which are fully navigable by users with disabilities.

 ## Keyboard navigation